-The District entered into an intergovernmental agreement with City of Castle Pines on September 12, 2017, regarding construction and funding of certain drainage and flood control improvements.
+The District entered into an amended and restated intergovernmental agreement with City of Castle Pines on November 27, 2018, regarding construction and funding of certain drainage and flood control improvements.
 A copy of the agreement is attached hereto as Exhibit A.